psf/black/docs/compatible_configs.md

 NOTE

 `ensure_newline_before_comments = True` only works since isort >= 5 but does not break
-previous ones so you can keep it if you are running previous versions.
+older versions so you can keep it if you are running previous versions.
 If only isort >= 5 is used you can add `profile = black` instead of all the options since [profiles](https://timothycrosley.github.io/isort/docs/configuration/profiles/) are available and do the configuring for you.